numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 	\mathrm{ECDF}(\alpha) = \frac{1}{|\mathcal{P}| K} \sum_{p \in \mathcal{P},k} \mathbf{1} \left\{ \log_{10}( \mathrm{RT}_{p,k} / n ) \leq \alpha \right\} \enspace.
 	\end{equation*}

 For instance, we display in Figure :ref:`fig:ecdf`, the ECDF of the running times of the pure random search algorithm on the set of problems formed by the parametrized sphere function (first function of the single-objective testsuit) with 51 relative targets uniform on a log-scale between :math:`10^2` and :math:`10^{-8}` and :math:`K=10^3`.
-We can read on this plot that 20 percent of the problems were solved in about :math:`10^3` function evaluations.
+We can read on this plot that 20 percent of the problems were solved in (about) less than :math:`10^3` function evaluations.

-Note that we consider **runtimes of the restart algorithm**, that is, if one instance of the parametrized family of function is not solved but at least another one is solved, we use a simulated-restart (see above) to built a runtime approximating the runtime of the restart algorithm.
+Note that we consider **runtimes of the restart algorithm**, that is, if one instance of the parametrized family of function is not solved but at least another one is solved, we use a simulated-restart (see above) to build a runtime approximating the runtime of the restart algorithm.
 Hence only when no instance is solved, we consider that the runtime is infinite.
 To generate :math:`K` runtimes from the typically 10 or 15 instances, we either use simulated run-length (or restarts) or we duplicate runtimes.